I made a classic beginner mistake. I put essential oils directly on my skin.

 Cold air diffusers, such as the one you see below, preserve the integrity of essential oils.
 They spread the aromatic compounds with a cold mist, instead of with heat.
 Essential oil diffusers are also decorative, as well as functional.
 This one has a wood grain style finish.
 But you can also order it in white.

 Can You Use Essential Oils on Babies?

-There’s more bad essential oil advice on social media, concerning the use of essential oils on babies.
+There’s more bad essential oil advice on the Internet, concerning the use of essential oils on babies.
 This is something I’d never do, if I had a baby in the house.
 That’s because essential oils are so strong.
 Even lavender essential oil, considered one of the more gentle aromatics, still shouldn’t be used on children under two.
 This post explains safe use of lavender oil with children.

 Also, certain essential oils shouldn’t be used on children younger than 10.
 That’s why I tell my readers to be careful, and choose only oils known to be safe for children.
 Plant Therapy, for instance, sells a special KidSafe line.
 These contain only oils known to be safe for young people.
 You can see a few of the more popular KidSafe blends below.